Back to previous page

 Deficits of yīn: If yīn weakens, then the yáng side becomes relatively stronger.
 Deficits of yīn can arise when people overwork and do not get adequate rest, when their yīn humor is damaged by severe or enduring illness or by fire arising from, for example, emotional imbalances.

 This yīn-yáng imbalance is expressed in the phrase when yīn is vacuous, yáng becomes exuberant.
 Because heat is the main manifestation, it is said that when yīn is vacuous, there is heat.
-This kind of heat, stemming from a surfeit of yīn rather than an insufficiency of yáng, is called vacuity heat.
+This kind of heat, stemming from an insufficiency of yīn rather than a surfeit of yáng, is called vacuity heat.

 As with repletion heat, the signs of vacuity heat can be analyzed in terms of heat, movement, redness, and dryness but are less overt.